International Programs and Projects

 International Programs

-PRESTO(Predictability of the variable Solar-Terrestrial Coupling) is the international scientific program from 2019 operated by the Scientific Committee on Solar-Terrestrial Physics (SCOSTEP).
+COURSE(Cross-scale cOUpling pRocesses in the Solar-tErrestrial system) is the international scientific program from 2026 operated by the Scientific Committee on Solar-Terrestrial Physics (SCOSTEP).

 iLEAPS